sparkfabrik/company-playbook/content/FAQ/can-i-have.md

 ### Tickets for a conference

-We always love to stay in the _consphere_, [here you can find](/FAQ/attending-conferences) our policies and all the informations needed to apply both as speaker and attendee.
+We always love to stay in the _consphere_, [here you can find](/FAQ/attending-conferences) our policies.

 ### A training course